Oregon Ochoco Ranch

 Property Information

-Ochoco Ranch is an Oregon Ranches for Sale recreational paradise offering natural beauty, astounding views, development potential, plentiful wildlife, desirable water characteristics and complete privacy.
-This unusual offering consists of over 42,000 acres of timbered high country bordering the Ochoco National Forest.
-Ochoco Ranch is located in the rapidly growing area of Central Oregon and just 45 minutes from the Redmond/Bend Municipal Airport.
-The Ochoco Ranch is a haven for Rocky Mountain Elk, Mule Deer, Antelope, Grouse, Quail and Turkey.
+Ochoco Ranch is a recreational paradise offering natural beauty, astounding views, development potential, plentiful wildlife, desirable water characteristics and complete privacy.
+This unique offering consists of over 40,040 acres of timbered high country bordering the Ochoco National Forest.
+Ochoco Ranch is located in Central Oregon, 45 minutes from the Redmond/Bend Municipal Airport.
+A haven for trophy elk, mule deer, antelope, black bear, cougar, bobcat, upland birds are among the untouched game.
 Rainbow and Brooke Trout can be found in Wolf Creek and Horse Heaven Creek.
-An additional 19 miles of smaller live water creeks and an amazing 65 springs are also located on the ranc h.
+Heavily timbered mountain ridges surrounded by lush meadows, 65 year-round springs, 19 miles of live water creeks, streams, ponds and sub-irrigated meadows.
 A remarkable panoramic view of the Cascade Mountain Range can be seen from various locations on the property.
-The Ochoco Ranch is a tremendous resource with exceptional location and a variety of recreational amenities that place it at the top of ranch offerings in todays market place.
+The Ochoco Ranch is a tremendous resource with exceptional location and a variety of recreational amenities.

 ACREAGE

-The property consists of approximately 42,428 acres of timbered high country in one contiguous block.
+The property consists of approximately 40,040 acres of timbered high country in one contiguous block.
 The ranch is unique in many ways; 1) there is no public access, 2) a high percentage of forested lands, 3) the character and lay of the land is very appealing with smooth, gently rolling terrain with deep soils allowing the ranch to be very usable and productive, and 4) very secure, easily controlled and inexpensive to operate.
 The ranch borders the Ochoco National Forest and Lookout Mountain Roadless Management Area along its east border with a number of private ranches surrounding the other sides.
-In addition to the deeded acreage, Ochoco Ranch controls the cutting rights on an adjoining 3,111+/- of private land under a timber for grass trade use agreement.

-The ranch is accessed by three private easements or right-of-ways, known as the primary roads.
+The ranch is accessed by three private easements on the primary roads.
 These primary roads are raised bladed gravel roads adjoining the highway and cut through the ranch north/south and east/west.
 Secondary and limited use roads cut through in various directions over the property and are accessed off the primary roads.
 This road system makes the property readily accessible and provides a major value enhancement.
 A well-developed road system such as this cannot be found on comparable properties.
-The topography of the ranch grades upward from west to east reaching its highpoint near Lookout Mountain and has elevation range of 3,600 feet to 6,000 feet.
-The vegetative habitat for the lower southern exposures consists of intermixed Ponderosa Pine, Cedar/Juniper, brush, browse and grass.
-The higher elevations and northerly exposures consist of Douglas Fir, White Fir, Ponderosa Pine, Aspen, Tamarac (Larch), Willows and lots of grass.
+The topography of the ranch grades upward from west to east reaching its highpoint near Lookout Mountain and has elevation range of 3,800 feet to 5,600 feet.
+The vegetative habitat for the lower southern exposures consists of intermixed Ponderosa Pine, Juniper, brush, browse and grass.
+The higher elevations and northerly exposures consist of Douglas Fir, White Fir, Ponderosa Pine, Aspen, Tamarack (Larch), Willows and lots of grass.
 The varied habitat is ideal for the diverse wildlife that inhabits the ranch.

 RECREATION AND WILDLIFE

 The Ochoco Ranch is a haven for Rocky Mountain Elk, Mule Deer, Antelope, Grouse, Quail and Turkey.
 Rainbow and Brook Trout can be found along Wolf Creek and Horse Heaven Creek.
-In addition there are approximately 35 miles of spring fed creeks and 65 mapped springs located on the ranch.
+In addition, there are approximately 35 miles of spring fed creeks and 65 mapped springs located on the ranch.
 Fishery enhancements along the main tributaries would be beneficial to the trout populations and would improve the value.
 Historically, the ranch provided summer grazing for 800 to 1,000 head of cattle.
 The current owner has not allowed commercial hunting or cattle grazing for the past five years.
 The combination of hunting control and removal of livestock grazing has created greater forage production causing the wildlife resource to improve both in quantity and quality.
-The ranch is a safe haven to large elk and deer populations and has a reputation of producing trophy quality animals.
-The Ochoco Ranch qualifies for eight landowner permits each for deer and elk.
+The ranch is a safe haven for large elk and deer populations and has a reputation of producing trophy quality animals.
+The Ochoco Ranch qualifies for 10 landowner permits each for deer and elk.
 The bird species of quail, grouse and turkey offer multi species hunting opportunities in addition to the big game.
-For more information see www.dfw.state.or.us
+Please contact listing brokers for game photos link or Open Viewing Folder Here.

 LOCALE